SalwynnJP/yomitan-dictionaries/readme.md

 <!-- prettier-ignore -->
 > [!TIP]
-> NEW!
-The Japanese Dictionaries Starter Pack consisting of only these dictionaries for easy download is now available in the [Dictionaries Folder](https://drive.google.com/drive/folders/1LXMIOoaWASIntlx1w08njNU005lS5lez).
+> The Japanese Dictionaries Starter Pack consisting of these dictionaries in order for easy download and import is now available in the [Dictionaries Folder](https://drive.google.com/drive/folders/1LXMIOoaWASIntlx1w08njNU005lS5lez).

 If you're a beginner, I would say the _bare minimum_ to install from the [dictionary collection](#dictionary-collection) is: